yzninjacoding/twmdocs/docs/platform/connections.md

 Copy the API key and secret from Binance API page to TWM connection set up parameters.
 Make sure you have provided the correct permissions for the API key.
 The minimum required permissions to trade spot and derivatives markets are `Enable Spot & Margin Trading` and `Enable Futures` for trading futures.

 It is highly recomended to restrict access to your trusted IP.
 You can see what you IP is here https://whatismyipaddress.com/.
 Make sure you are not using dynamic IP that can change a few times even during a single day.

+If you have set up a conection and after sometime you are not able to log in for some reason, please go to the above mentioned address and re-identify your IP to check whether it has changed or not.
+If it has changed, it means you have a dynamic IP and you might need to update it within the exchange restrictions regularly.

 #### Testnet